Walk A – The Bluebell Woods Walk [4km; 2.5 miles]

 We hope this leaflet will encourage people to walk Newburgh’s footpaths for pleasure and recreation.
 Refreshments are available in the village at the Red Lion, the Post Office Tea Rooms and Applecast.

-From the Red Lion car park in the centre of the village turn left, away from the village green, walk down Ash Brow for 100 metres and turn left onto the unsigned footpath which runs along the left hand side of the fence along the drive of Wayside Cottage.
+From the Red Lion car park in the centre of the village turn left, away from the village green, walk down Ash Brow for 100 metres and turn left onto the signed footpath which runs along the left hand side of the fence along the drive of Wayside Cottage.
 Follow the path straight down towards the canal.
 Turn left at the field edge at the top of the canal bank and follow the canal, skirting obstacles in places.
 Cross Culvert Lane on Bridge 36B and continue along the canal as before.
 With the white cottage ahead and to your left keep close to the canal bank until you reach Deans Lane at Bridge 36A.
 Please respect the private garden along the edge of which the path passes.
 [See (1) below for an extension to the walk]

 Take the steps down into Deans Lane and turn left up the hill.
 At the top of the Lane turn left into Back Lane.
-Just past the school take the signposted footpath on your left around or across the field and down to the canal bank.
+Just past the school take the signposted footpath on your left around the field and down to the canal bank.
 Turn right and follow the line of the canal for 200 metres.
 Take the path to your right where the canal narrows and follow this back up across the field to Ash Brow.
 Turn right and return to the Red Lion.